inspec/inspec-aws/docs-chef-io/content/inspec/resources/aws_api_gateway_v2_domain_name.md

 : **Field**: `mutual_tls_authentication.truststore_uri`

 `truststore_version`
-: The version of the S3 object that contains your truststore.
+: The version of the S3 object that contains the truststore.

 : **Field**: `mutual_tls_authentication.truststore_version`